-When you are insuring your building or your business property you will see that you have the choice between 'Actual Cash Value' and 'Replacement Cost.'
+When you are insuring your building or your business property you are given the choice between "actual cash value" and "replacement cost."
 We are going to talk about those two options and what their differences are so that you can decide which one you should opt for.

 What is covered in this article:

-Replacement Cost is a coverage that will pay you enough money to replace your belongings with “like kind or quality” up to the limit of the policy you have.
-This should not be confused with guaranteed replacement of your exact items.
+Replacement cost policies will pay you enough money to replace your property/belongings with “like-kind or quality” up to the limits of the policy you have.
+This should not be confused with the guaranteed replacement of your exact items.
 So if you lost a laptop in a fire, the policy is not going to replace it with a next-level replacement.
-It is going to give you money to buy a similar computer.
+Replacement cost coverage is going to provide you the cost to replace your computer with a similar computer.

-NOTE: Did you know that in most cases an insurance policy won’t give you money up-front to replace your damaged or stolen items?
+NOTE: Did you know that in most cases insurance companies won’t give you money up-front to replace your damaged or stolen items?
 Some require you to purchase the item first—and then they’ll reimburse you.
 The cost of replacing the item is something you need to consider upfront when you purchase insurance coverage—and are choosing between actual cash value coverage and replacement cost coverage.

 Extended or Guaranteed Replacement Cost

-Guaranteed replacement—also referred to as guaranteed cost coverage—isn’t normally found in commercial insurance, but if you are fortunate enough to have that coverage, the loss will be covered to replace the building to its original state, even if it means exceeding the policy limit.
+Guaranteed replacement—also referred to as guaranteed cost coverage—isn’t normally found in commercial insurance coverage.
+But if you are fortunate enough to have replacement cost coverage, the loss will be covered to replace the building to its original state, even if it means the value exceeds the policy limit.
 An extended replacement cost extends the coverage beyond your policy limits by a certain percentage, sometimes 10–20%.

 What is an ‘Agreed Amount Endorsement’?

-Actual Cash Calue (ACV), on the other hand, is the amount of money that an item is worth, minus depreciation for the wear and tear it has suffered since you’ve had it.
-It’s often referred to as ‘fairmarket value’.
-So an adjuster takes the replacement cost of an item and calculates the depreciation to come up with the ACV.
+Actual cash value coverage—or ACV coverage—is the amount of money that an item is worth minus depreciation for the wear and tear it has suffered since you purchased it.
+It’s often referred to as ‘fair market value’.
+So an adjuster with your insurance company takes the replacement cost of an item and calculates the depreciation to come up with the ACV.
 The calculation looks like this:

 Replacement Cost x Percentage of Useful Life Remaining

 Most items depreciate over time to the point where their value is minimal at best (unless—of course—it’s art, jewelry, antiques, collectibles, etc).
 Another way it can be calculated is to look at what dollar amount you could obtain for the item in question if it were sold today for current market value.
 Today's cost and today's prices are far different from those 10 years ago.
 That's why you must always consider depreciated value when making a decision.

 What is the Difference Between Replacement Cost and Actual Cash Value?

-The largest difference is how a destroyed or damaged item is replaced.
-Replacement Cost pays for the full value of the item in question, whereas ACV pays for the deprecated cost of the item.
+The largest difference between actual cash value policies and replacement cost insurance is how a destroyed or damaged item is replaced.
+A replacement cost policy pays for the full value of the item in question, whereas actual cash value policies pay for the depreciated cost of the item.

-Secondly, Actual Cash Value usually consists of lower premiums than replacement cost because you’re not being paid the full original value of the items and/or property.
-Conversely, Replacement Cost will consist of higher premiums and potentially a higher deductible at the time replacement or repair is necessary.
-The difference in premium can be substantial.
+Secondly, actual cash value usually consists of a lower premium than replacement cost because you’re not being paid the full original value/actual cost of the items and/or property.
+Conversely, replacement cost will consist of higher premiums and potentially a higher deductible at the time replacement or repair is necessary.
+The difference in the cost of the premium can be substantial.

-Choosing which type of coverage for your business is difficult.
-Because Actual Cash Value is cheaper and more affordable, it may seem like the easiest choice.
+Choosing the right coverage that's the best fit for your business is difficult.
+Because actual cash value is cheaper and more affordable, it may seem like the easiest choice.
 However, if you were to lose your property in a fire, you’d only get part of what it costs to repair or rebuild.
 Is your small business financially prepared to make up the difference in cost?
-If your business is prospering and you have the means to replace your building if necessary, then perhaps ACV is the best option.
+If your business is prospering and you have the means to replace your building if necessary, then perhaps ACV is the best coverage option.

-Full Replacement Cost may be more expensive, but it gives you peace of mind if your property was robbed or damaged.
-Your mortgage lender may require you to pay for full Replacement Cost in your commercial property insurance to protect their investment.
+A full replacement cost policy may be more expensive, but it gives you peace of mind if your property was robbed or damaged.
+Your mortgage lender (or leaseholder) may require you to pay for full replacement cost to protect their investment.
 Be sure to look at your mortgage and any other business loan agreements carefully.

 How Much Will You Be Paid for a Claim?

-Regardless of the policy you choose, the items you’re insuring need to be well-documented to receive the proper coverage for a covered claim.
+Regardless of the policy you choose, the personal property you’re insuring needs to be well-documented to receive the proper coverage for a covered claim.
 If your business keeps detailed inventory records this may be sufficient.
-If your business contains any valuables—such as antiques—make sure they’re appraised and you’ve kept a record of their worth.
+If your business contains any valuables—such as antiques—make sure they’re appraised and you’ve kept a record of their worth off the premises.